-Located 90-minutes west of Quito the Antisana Volcano (the fourth largest mountain in Ecuador) is the nation’s newest national park.
+Located 90-minutes east of Quito the Antisana Volcano (the fourth largest mountain in Ecuador) is the nation’s newest national park.
 Long considered the most beautiful mountain in the country, with the best birding, it is now open to visitors.
 Whether you are a geologist, botanist, birder, or general nature enthusiast, you are likely to fall in love with Antisana.
 Here the vast paramos stretch off into the distance, and on a clear day, not only the huge snow-capped peak of Antisana is visible, but Cotopaxi also looms in the distance!

 Sheer cliffs appear painted with guano, with Ecuador’s best population of Andean Condor roosting here.
 There is a strong probability of viewing these magnificent birds soaring close overhead.
 Other birding highlights might include the Carunculated Caracara, Andean Gull, Black-faced Ibis (very restricted in range), Shining Sunbeam, and the unbelievably large Giant Hummingbird.

 Closer to the shores of Micacocha Lake, with the delightful Silvery Grebe, wildlife might become more abundant, possibly including rabbits, foxes, llamas, wild horses, pumas, deer, and more.

 An easy 40-minute flight from Quito brings you to one of the most remarkable places on the globe… The lush upper Amazon neotropical rain forest and jungle of eastern Ecuador.
 Here the tributaries of the Amazon flow more than 4,000 miles, from the high Andes, through the world’s greatest rainforest, into the Amazon Delta, and finally the Atlantic Ocean.
 More water runs in the Amazon than any other river in the world – it alone drains more than 40% of South America.